 Brain primary receptive areas neighbor on gnostic or secondary structures that enhance signal interpretation.
-This is most probably the dominant gnostic or secondary auditory area to have the neural array capable of trace forms that Wernicke can reconstrue (Styczek, 1983).
+This is most probably the dominant gnostic or secondary auditory area to have the neural array capable of forms that Wernicke can reconstrue (Styczek, 1983).
 The capacity for signal reprocessing would be the “phonetic buffer” as in Puppel (1998), or the “echo box” as in Lindsay and Norman (1991).
 Ability to pool and manage auditory information is vital in comprehending spoken discourse.

 Systemic specificity for speech is emboldened by cranial nerves.
 The trigeminal, facial, glossopharyngeal, vagus, abducens, and trochlear nerves consist of both motor and sensory fibers, thus qualifying for feedback connectivities thoroughly (Vander et al., 1985).

 A closed-loop capability is part any spoken or written act, the competence to embrace interoceptive and exteroceptive types of feedback.
 Interoceptive loops can work for tactile, as well as proprioceptive and kinesthetic information, of also cognitive mapping value.
 Exteroceptive loops would work mainly on auditory and visual inputs.
-As trace data, human sensory competence would remain active also in exercise of abstract thought.

 Figure 1.
 The dual-loop feedback model for conversational exchange.